-- Participation in any extracurricular activities, such as intramurals any and all organizational activities
+- Participation in any extracurricular activities, such as intramurals and any and all organizational activities.

-Termination of student status at the campus for a specified period of time with reinstatement thereafter certain, provided that the student has complied with all conditions imposed as part of the suspension and provided that the student is otherwise qualified for reinstatement.
-Violation of the conditions of Suspension or of University policies or campus regulations during the period of Suspension may be cause for further disciplinary action, normally in the form of Dismissal.
+Termination of student status for a specified period of time with reinstatement thereafter certain, provided that the student has complied with all conditions imposed as part of the suspension and provided that the student is otherwise qualified for reinstatement.
+Violation of the conditions of suspension, or of university policies or campus regulations during the period of suspension, may be cause for further disciplinary action, normally in the form of dismissal.

 105.07 Exclusion from Areas of the Campus or from Official University Functions

 Exclusion of a student as part of a disciplinary sanction from specified areas of the campus or other university-owned, -operated, or -leased facilities, or other facilities located on university property, or from official university functions, when there is reasonable cause for the university to believe that the student's presence there will lead to physical abuse, threats of violence, or conduct that threatens the health or safety of any person on university property or at official university functions, or other disruptive activity incompatible with the orderly operation of the campus.